saltstack/salt/doc/topics/troubleshooting/master.rst

 .. note::
     recon_default:

-    The average number of seconds to wait between reconnection attempts.
+    The average number of milliseconds to wait between reconnection attempts.

     recon_max:
-       The maximum number of seconds to wait between reconnection attempts.
+       The maximum number of milliseconds to wait between reconnection attempts.

     recon_randomize:
         A flag to indicate whether the recon_default value should be randomized.